Winter Forest

 In collaboration with h(abita)t – Rete di Spazi per la Danza / Sementerie Artistiche, Crevalcore

-The imaginary landscape that draws has a winter, glacial character, obtained with special effects of light reflected on a silk backdrop (work by First Rose).
+Moving away towards horizons of abstraction of an unspecified elsewhere, Winter Forest creates an imaginary landscape with a winter, glacial character, obtained with special effects of light reflected on a silk backdrop (work by First Rose).

 Here two dancers move in an unclassifiable dance made of the interweaving of a high technical complexity and unknown movements.